gogs1998/ACIQ/README.md

 See the [Tauri prerequisites guide](https://tauri.app/v1/guides/getting-started/prerequisites) for platform-specific tooling.

-## Stage 2 workflow ó review queue and export
+## Stage 2 workflow ÔøΩ review queue and export

 1. Drop bank CSVs and audit trail exports under `data/clients/<slug>/inputs/{bank,sage_history}`.
 2. Launch the engine and UI (commands above).
 In the UI, set the client slug, load CSVs, and run suggestions.
+Toggle ‚ÄúAuto-create rules during import‚Äù if you want high-confidence matches to be saved as regex rules automatically, or use the ‚ÄúAuto-create rules‚Äù button to backfill them later.
 The review queue displays confidence, allows manual overrides, and captures rules straight into `workspace/rules/rules.yaml`.
 3. Approved/overridden rows can be exported with the "Export approved items" button.
 Files are written to `data/clients/<slug>/outputs/sage_import_*.csv` using the active export profile.
 4. Use the engine API directly if needed:
-   - `POST /review/import` ñ seed the queue from CSV payloads.
+   - `POST /review/import` ÔøΩ seed the queue from CSV payloads.
-   - `POST /review/{slug}/items/{txn_id}/approve` ñ accept a suggestion.
+   - `POST /review/{slug}/items/{txn_id}/approve` ÔøΩ accept a suggestion.
-   - `POST /review/{slug}/items/{txn_id}/override` ñ apply manual coding.
+   - `POST /review/{slug}/items/{txn_id}/override` ÔøΩ apply manual coding.
-   - `POST /review/{slug}/rules` ñ append vendor rules.
+   - `POST /review/{slug}/rules` ÔøΩ append vendor rules.
-   - `POST /review/{slug}/export` ñ generate an audit trail CSV via the current profile.
+   - `POST /review/{slug}/export` ÔøΩ generate an audit trail CSV via the current profile.

 ## Sample data